sivann/ftplog2kafka/README.md

 ## About ##
-  Monitors a proftpd ExtendedLog file and publishes new files to a kafka topic
+  Monitors a proftpd ExtendedLog file and publishes file write events to a kafka topic

 ## Compile ##